DanMS98/multimodal_pipeline/README.md

 ```

 - Set `use_synced_topics=True` to check data alignment
-- Good for checking `rosbag` integrity and sensor synchronization

 ![Visualizer GIF](media/visualizer_demo.gif)

 ## Notes

 - All transforms are assumed to be known (`tf_static`)
-- The pseudo-labeler is not perfect—labels are used as weak supervision
+- The pseudo-labeler is not perfect, labels are used as weak supervision

 ## Credits & Disclaimer
 The detector logic of this project is adapted from OpenPCDet, an open-source toolbox for 3D object detection from point clouds.